abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure-nginx-ingress-controller.md

 helm install ingress-nginx ingress-nginx/ingress-nginx --namespace ingress-nginx --create-namespace
 ```

-Once the installation process completed, you can check that the service has been createed by running this command :
+Once the installation process has completed, you can verify that the service was created by running this command:

 ```
 kubectl get svc ingress-nginx-controller -n ingress-nginx